Stinger101/leshan-el/README.md

 Let's start to code !
 ---------------------
 Now you played a bit with our demo, you should start to code your own server or client using our [Getting-started](https://github.com/eclipse/leshan/wiki/Getting-started) guide.

+from Stinger101
+- adding some kinda logging to the app code modified in org.eclipse.leshan.server.demo.servlet.log.CoapMessageTracer -adding observe on startup code modified in LeshanDemoServer main file by adding a registration listener then sending observe request to devices on regisytration
+Both work but are buggy as F.....